 Don’t forget about credit cards!

-Paying for travel with frequent flyer miles is often the best way to get the most bang for your buck.
+Paying for travel with frequent flyer credit cards is often the best way to get the most bang for your buck.
 However, if you have more credit card points than frequent flyer miles and can’t transfer them to your favorite program (like with the Capital One Venture card), you can also use credit card points to book your travel.

 Many credit cards offer specialized booking portals, such as Chase Ultimate Rewards.
 Other cards, such as the Capital One Venture card, allow you to erase travel-related purchases made to your card.
 Consider adding one of the following best credit cards for travel rewards to your wallet.
 Even if it’s not an airline-affiliated card, you can sometimes transfer points to your favorite airline miles program.